 History of Palaeontology in Thailand (previously Siam)

-National and local Thai governments have recognized the importance of palaeontology to education and tourism by funding museums in many provinces and encouraging the establishment of national and UNESCO recognized geoparks often with fossils being prominently featured.
+National and local Thai governments have recognized the importance of palaeontology to education and tourism by funding museums in many provinces and encouraging the establishment of national and UNESCO recognized geoparks, often with fossils being prominently featured.
 The first UNESCO recognized Geopark in Thailand was recently established in the southern province of Satun based mainly on its rich history of Palaeozoic invertebrates, microbialitic limestones and Quaternary vertebrate fossils.
-Other geoparks are being established near Khon Kaen in Phetchabun Province (Permian invertebrates and plants and Neogene fish and rhinoceratids) and in Nakhon Ratchasima Province (Khorat), (Neogene vertebrates and plants and Mesozoic dinosaurs).
+Other geoparks are being established near Khon Kaen in Phetchabun Province (Permian invertebrates and plants and Neogene fish and rhinoceratids) and Nakhon Ratchasima Province (Khorat), (Neogene vertebrates and plants and Mesozoic dinosaurs).